shze/lazysync/README.md

 ## Status

-* Syncing should work for folders and files, including symlinks.
+* Syncing only works for folders and files, including symlinks, when both remote and local path are on a local filesystem.
   * Symlinks with a target within 'remote' or 'local' should be synced as symlinks with targets within 'local' or 'remote'; this also syncs dead symlinks.
+  * Empty files are not downloaded in lazy mode, only symlinked.
 * Known problems:
+  * inotify does not emit events for remote filesystems, which make this approach unusable.
+  * Relative symlinks local -> remote are not updated.
+(LazySync creates symlinks with absolute paths.)
-  * None, but more tests are needed.
+  * More tests are needed.
+Currently untested: unmounting remote or local while LazySync is running.
+* Not implemented:
+  * Size limit for downloaded files.
+  * Daemonization, definition of API for controling the daemin, implementation of a client.

 ## To Do